Figma Sites was released in open beta at Config 2025. Learn more about what’s included in the beta.

 Add a title

-The title appears in browser tabs, search engine results, and social media.
-Add a title to help people understand what page they are on in their browser, aid SEO, and improve accessibility.
+The title appears in browser tabs, search engine results, and on social media.
+Adding a clear title helps people understand where they are in their browser, supports SEO, and improves accessibility.

 Add a meta description